Living-with-machines/DeezyMatch/README.md

 ### Quick tour

-Refer to [installation section](#installation) to set-up DeezyMatch on your local machine.
+In this "quick tour", we go through all the DeezyMatch main functionalities with minimal explanations.
+If you want to know more about each module, refer to the relevant part of README (also referenced in this section):

 :warning: In the following tutorials, we assume a directory structure specified in [this section](#data-and-directory-structure-in-tutorials).

-In this "quick tour", we go through all the DeezyMatch main functionalities with minimal explanations.
-If you want to know more about each module, refer to the relevant part of the README (also referenced in this section):

 * [Train a new model](#train-a-new-model):